Denmark, Food, Recipes

 Directions

-Preheat æbleskiver pan over medium heat.
-Separate eggs, and beat egg whites until stiff peaks form.
-Combine dry ingredients in a large bowl, and whisk in melted butter, buttermilk, and egg yolks until smooth, taking care not to overmix as the batter may toughen.
+Preheat your æbleskiver pan over medium heat.
+Separate the eggs, and beat egg whites until stiff peaks form.
+Combine all of your dry ingredients in a large bowl, and whisk in the melted butter, buttermilk, and egg yolks until smooth, taking care not to overmix as the batter may toughen.
 Gently and carefully fold in beaten egg whites until mostly incorporated.

 Add a small amount of ghee or butter to each well in the æbleskiver pan.
 Once melted, pour in the prepared batter to just below the edge of each well.
 Add a small amount of filling to the center of each æbleskive.
 Once the edges have just cooked and firmed, carefully turn each pancake one quarter-turn.
 After the newly formed edges have cooked, turn at least once more to seal the sphere.
 Cook until golden and remove.
-Repeat until all the batter has gone.
-Top with powdered sugar if desired.
+Repeat until all the batter has been used, and top with powdered sugar if desired.

 Æbleskiver are best served warm with a mulled beverage of your choosing.
 To store, refrigerate for several days or freeze for several months.
 Revive stored æbleskiver by toasting in a toaster or conventional oven for several minutes.